OoZz26/CIE_205_Scheduler_Algorism/README.md

 To use this project, follow these steps:

-1. Clone the repository: git clone https://github.com/OoZz26/CIE_205_Scheduler_Algorithm
+1. Clone the repository: `git clone https://github.com/OoZz26/CIE_205_Scheduler_Algorithm.git`
-2. Navigate to the project directory: cd process-scheduler
+2. Navigate to the project directory: `cd CIE_205_Scheduler_Algorithm`
-3. Compile the source code: gcc -o process-scheduler main.c
+3. Compile the source code: `gcc -o process-scheduler main.c`
-4. Run the program: ./process-scheduler
+4. Run the program: `./process-scheduler`

+You can find the project repository [here](https://github.com/OoZz26/CIE_205_Scheduler_Algorithm).

+Please ensure you have the necessary dependencies and a compatible C compiler installed before compiling and running the program.

 ## Contributing